shannonmoeller/ygor/README.md

 ### `ygor.task(name, function) : ygor`

 Registers a task with Ygor.
-To run the task, pass the `name` as the first argument.

 ----